Welcome to the PSYC 434 lecture website

 - Relevance: have you explained its scientific importance?

-- Causality: Is your question causal?
+- Causality: is your question causal?

-- Explain the framework: Have you explained the causal inference framework in a way that is comprehensible to non-specialists?
+- Explain the framework: have you explained the causal inference framework in a way that is comprehensible to non-specialists?

-- Ethics/Policy interests have you explained how this question might practically affect people?
+- Ethics/Policy interests: have you explained how this question might practically affect people?

-- Data source: are your data from the NZAVS simulated data set? (if not, consult with me)
+- Data source: are your data from the NZAVS simulated dataset? (if not, consult with me)

 - Data waves: are your data using three waves?

-Determining the Outcome
+Determining the outcome

 - Outcome variable: is your outcome variable Y well-defined?